ga4gh/cat-vrs/docs/source/catvars/index.rst

-Genomic Knowledge Rule Specification !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Categorical Variation Specification
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-To facilitate search of observed biomolecular variation, contemporary biomolecular knowledgebases routinely "flatten" variation concepts to a specific context that facilitates computable matching to observed variation, and typically provide related contexts to help characterize the intended biological concept.
+To facilitate search of biomolecular variation, contemporary biomolecular knowledgebases routinely "flatten" variation concepts to a specific context that facilitates computable matching to assayed variation, and typically provide related contexts to help characterize the intended biological concept.
 For example, the variant "BRAF V600E" at the `CIViC`_ resource describes a protein change, but is flattened to a *representative genomic change* (GRCh37 chr7:g.140453136A>T) and contextualized with corresponding transcript (NM_004333.4:c.1799T>A) and protein (NP_004324.2:p.Val600Glu) descriptions.
-The representative change is linked to its ClinGen Allele Registry identifier (CAID; `CA123643`_) to facilitate CAID matching from other resources.
+The representative change is linked to its ClinGen Allele Registry identifier (CAID; `CA123643`_) to facilitate CAID matching from ClinGen resources.

 However, CA123643 is likewise a collection of variation contexts, including many contexts that would typically not be considered equivalent to BRAF V600E: